hedgehog1029/backtracked/README.md

 # backtracked

-A python wrapper for the Dubtrack API.
+A python wrapper for the QueUp API.
-Currently in alpha.

 You can find docs [here](http://offbeatwit.ch/backtracked/build/index.html).